GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Astrophysical implications

 A different possibility is that of primordial \acp{BH} being the binary components, which may exist across a range of mass scales, including within the pair-instability mass gap \citep{Bird:2016dcv, Bird:2022wvk,Clesse:2016vqa,Clesse:2020ghq}.
 However, there are remaining theoretical uncertainties, e.g., on whether primordial \acp{BH} could accrete sufficiently to spin up as rapidly as the \acp{BH} inferred from GW231123 \citep{Green:2020jor}.

-Altogether, these theoretical predictions and their uncertainties make it difficult to determine whether or not the \acp{BH} in the source of GW231123 have an astrophysical origin directly from stellar collapse, or due to close encounters in dense clusters~\citep{Jaraba:2021ces}.
+Altogether, these theoretical predictions and their uncertainties make it difficult to determine whether or not the \acp{BH} in the source of GW231123 have an astrophysical origin directly from stellar collapse.
 We quantify this in more detail below.